 Use rosemary to clean the air

 Rosemary bushes were burned in the French hospitals to disinfect the air and it was a practice widely spread during the last century.
 It is said that people were carrying the plant in small bags and inhaled it when they passed through places affected by various diseases.

 There are conveniently and economically ways to diffuse the fragrance into your living space.
 All you need is a classic ceramic oil warmer.
 Put a little water in its dish and add a few small twigs with leaves.
 Light the candle and that should do the trick.
 For best results, let the twigs in the water for two or three hours before you light the candle.

 If you have a fireplace you can throw 4-5 rosemary twigs in the fire and let the natural scent of the burning leaves fill the room.

 Rosemary is used by Greek monks even today as a cure for the irritated bowel syndrome.
 What they do is to add 3 cups of water to a boiling pot and add half a cup of rosemary flowers.
 It is left to boil until half the water is left and then one tablespoon of honey is added.
 The mixture is stirred and let to cool.
 Strain it and drink half of the beverage in the morning and a half in the evening before going to bed.

 Rosemary cleans and restores your hair

 It is one of the main ingredients in hair products as it cleans the grease from your hair but it also has the proprieties to restore damaged hair.
-Rosemary is being used by Mediterranean people as a medicine against hair loss.
+The plant is being used by Mediterranean people as a medicine against hair loss.

 You should rinse your hair with rosemary water after each wash.
-Here is a recipe for Rosemary Water:
+Here is a recipe for cleansing water: